Easy Olive Oil Sourdough Bread

 5. Preheat the Oven and Dutch Oven

-6. Score the Dough
+6. Score the dough

-- With a bread lame or very sharp knife score the top of the dough in your favorite pattern.
+- With a bread lame or very sharp knife, score the top of the dough in your favorite pattern.

-7. Bake the Bread
+7. Bake the bread

-- Put the lid back on to the Dutch oven and place it on the hot oven.
+- Put the lid back on the Dutch oven and place it on the hot oven.
 Bake your sourdough loaf for about 25 minutes.

 - Remove the lid and bake the bread for another 25 minutes or until the crust is golden brown.